 The book includes over 150 images, some never published before (including one of a young John Betjeman at the Lynam holiday home in Cornwall).

-It is a private publication and, thanks to a couple of generous sponsors, can be offered at £25 (+ £3.50 p&p to UK addresses).
-It will not be more widely available until next year and this is an opportunity to buy the book for those who have already discovered and even enjoyed the blog (which has now had over 20,000 ‘visitors’ making over 42,000 ‘views’).
+This is a private publication and, thanks to a couple of generous sponsors, can be offered at £25 (+ £3.50 p&p to UK addresses).
+It will not be more widely available until next year and this is an opportunity to buy the book for those who have already discovered and even enjoyed the blog (which has now had over 22,500 ‘visitors’ making over 45,000 ‘views’).

 To place an order, please complete and submit this form: